Ashish-Github193/Portmux/README.md

 ## What is PortMUX?

-PortMUX helps you create and manage SSH port forwards without dealing with tmux commands directly.
-It keeps all your port forwards running in one tmux session that survives when you close your terminal.
+PortMUX wraps around tmux and helps you create and manage SSH port forwards without directly handling tmux commands.
+It keeps all your port forwards running within a single tmux session, which remains active even after you close your terminal.
+PortMUX provides a rich command-line interface that allows users to initialize, add, remove, and refresh sessions.
+Users can also define profiles by creating TOML files.
+PortMUX utilizes these files to instantiate SSH sessions based on the environment using the corresponding id_rsa keys.

 ## What it does